 The back lamp will go out when charging is complete.
-It takes about 140 minutes to achieve a full charge.
-Charging may take longer depending on charging conditions
+It takes about 130 minutes to achieve a full charge.
+Charging may take longer depending on charging conditions.

-Making sure that the f mark on the USB cable connector is towards the monitor screen side, connect the cable to the camera.
+Making sure that the † mark on the USB cable connector is towards the lens side, connect the cable to the camera.